 (6) Reasonably accessible and available for inspection by an authorized representative of the board upon request.

+(7) The totalizer must be incapable of moving backwards or otherwise deviating from its actual value without obvious and apparent signs of tampering.

 (b) The board may conduct a field inspection or request additional information from the extractor to determine if a meter is properly installed and meets the requirements of this section.
 Failure to provide reasonable access for an inspection or to provide records of calibration by a qualified individual upon request by the board is a sufficient basis for the board to determine that a meter has not been used to measure groundwater extractions for purposes of section 1040, subdivision (a)(1)(A).